rieckpil/progmot/content/post/giving-my-first-talk.md

 That's why I decided to pause this goal and wait until in-person conferences are happening again.

-I submitted a talk, the idea for this talk was in my head for quite some time.
-It was a project experience with a nice analogy and background.
-It was both full of actionable takeaways, as well as lessons learned, practical advice based on a real project on software development.

-Submitted for the Spring I/O 2022 in Barcelona.
-The Spring framework is the de facto standard Java framework (next to Jakarta EE and Quarkus) for developing Java applications.
-The main open source effort comes from employees at VMWare (now Broadcom).
+Then somewhere around the beginning of 2022 I saw on Twitter that the CFP (call for papers) for the Spring I/O 2022 started.
+The Spring I/O is a community organized (mainly by Sergi Almar) conference in Barcelona, Spain.
+Its focus is the Spring framework which is the de facto standard framework (next to Jakarta EE and Quarkus) for developing Java applications.
 The Sprig I/O conference is a community organized conference and has no affiliation with VMWare.
 It was the 9th iteration of this conference and in the past, more than 1000 participated.

+During the pandemic, they switched to a remote conference and the conference in 2022 should be the first in-person conference after this break.

+I somehow felt that this is the right conference for me as it's fit 100% my blogging niche, and I know various previous speakers that I could ask for help and insights.

+For a long time I've always had a talk idea in my head.
+It was a project experience with a great learning analogy and background information.
+It was both full of actionable takeaways, lessons learned, and practical advice based on a real project on software development.

+After spending 30 minutes on finalizing the talk title, elevator pitch and description, I submitted the talk.

-I didn't think that this may be too big of an audience for an unknown speaker with zero experience on the stage.
-I do have held various talks and presentation in-house, but never in front of a public audience.
+I didn't think that this may be too big of an audience for an unknown speaker with zero experience on a public stage.
 I thought "Let's submit the talk and see what happens" ...

 ## Getting Accepted for the Conference

-On the XY of March 2022 I got my positive COVID test result.
+On the XY of March 2022 I got a positive CoVID test result after feeling sick for almost two days 😣

 To recover and relax, I enjoyed the entire day on my couch and surfed on the web and watched YouTube videos.

-Somewhere around 3pm that day, I checked my emails and found an email from the Spring I/O conference.
+Somewhere around 3pm that day, I checked my emails and found an email from the Spring I/O conference...

 I WAS ACCEPTED!

 TODO: Screenshot of accepting email from Sergi.

+As there is quite some gap between the deadline for the CFP and the day the organizers announce the lucky speakers, I almost had already forgotten that I submitted a talk.

+What a feeling of joy at this point sitting in my apartment while having COVID and being sick.

-What an emotional roller coaster this day.
+It was an entire emotional roller coaster this day.
 In the morning, the proof that I had a COVID infection (I thought the day is over) and in the afternoon the confirmation email that I'm a speaker at the conference.
 I couldn't be more happy that day.
 The sickness was secondary that day.

-While I had submitted various papers before COVID, somehow by none of them I was feeling that I really want to give this talk.
-It was mare a self obligated duty to just submit something so that I can tell myself I tried it this.

-For the Spring I/O talk submission, this was completely different.
-I had a talk in mind that both aligned to my current content creation niche and educates about a topic not many other speaker talk about.

-It was a lessons learned from a project where we optimized our integration test setup and could reduce the overall build time by 50% from 26 to 12 minutes.

 Looking back, it seems that I was quite lucky being selected while having just one talk submitted.
-While many call for papers allow you to submit multiple (different) talks, I went all in with this one.
+While many call for papers allow you to submit multiple different talks, I went all in with this one.
 The main reasons was that only for this particular talk I was feeling confident enough to present it as my first talk on a public conference.

-With the talk being accepted, the countdown started to prepare the talk and train for the day.
+With the talk being accepted, the countdown started to prepare the talk and train for the conference day.
 I only had the title, elevator pitch and a description.
 There was no single slide yet ...

 ## Preparing the Talk